grumpyjames/birding-almanac/sites/Minsmere.md

 Now you might need a bit more time; a full day, or possibly two mornings.
-The sheer amount of birdsong is going to slow you down a great deal, and there is comparatively more to look out for; not least the Stone Curlews (caveat: never managed to see them, so can offer little advice), the returning Avocets (hard to miss, they'll be on the scrapes), the warblers (everywhere) and the boom of the bittern (amusingly I've only seen Bittern from Island Mere).
+The sheer amount of birdsong is going to slow you down a great deal, and there is comparatively more to look out for; not least the stone curlews (caveat: never managed to see them, so can offer little advice), the returning avocets (hard to miss, they'll be on the scrapes), the warblers (everywhere) and the boom of the bittern (amusingly I've only seen bittern from Island Mere).

 You'll probably want to spend half a day on the way round a combination of the Island Mere and Woodland trails, and the other half